Tipping is a sign of appreciation, an acknowledgement of a job well done.

 Are you required to tip your movers?

 When you give a tip, it is for the crew who has professionally worked hard to pack, move and lift your belongings.
-If for any reason you are not happy with the actual moving company, make sure you’re able to give the tip directly to the moving crews.
+If for any reason you are not happy with the actual professional moving company, make sure you’re able to give the tip directly to the moving crews.

-• Was the moving team on time?
+• Was the moving crew on time?